Electric bikes (e-bikes)

 - a bicycle fitted with an internal combustion engine (e.g. petrol powered).

-E-bikes with these characteristics can only be ridden on private property.
-They are considered an unregistered motor vehicle and heavy fines apply for riding in public areas.
+These e-bikes can only be ridden on private property.
+They're considered an unregistered motor vehicle and there are significant fines of over $1000 if you're caught riding one in public areas.

 Battery safety